 Local teacher - Nigel Kahn

-Nigel Kahn trained as a TM teacher in 1974, and has been writing about and teaching Transcendental Meditation ever since.
+Nigel Kahn trained as a TM teacher in 1974, and has been promoting and teaching Transcendental Meditation ever since.
 In 1990 he and his wife Dorry taught TM in Armenia for nine months on the invitation of the government, in order to reduce stress in the population after a devastating earthquake.
-Nigel and Dorry have also taught TM in Buckinghamshire and in South Africa.
-Nigel studied modern languages and social anthropology at Cambridge University, and plays the piano in his spare time.
+Nigel and Dorry also have taught TM in Buckinghamshire and in South Africa.
+Nigel studied modern languages and social anthropology at Cambridge University.
+He plays the piano in his spare time.

 Local teacher - Paul Kember